 To learn more about making the most of Microsoft Teams, check out the Teams for Nonprofits courses from TechSoup.

-- You already use other Microsoft products and value the easy integration with Outlook, Microsoft Office, and other elements of the Microsoft packages.
+- You already use other Microsoft products or have an existing Office or Microsoft 365 subscription and value the easy integration with Outlook, Microsoft Office, and other elements of the Microsoft packages.
 It's also great if you're looking to cut costs and use fewer tools in your day-to-day operations.

 - You need the capacity to host very large online events or meetings.